Money Worries Now Series: Financial issues affecting students in universities and colleges

 • personal expenses

-Students who need more financial aid through loans or grants may have to pay these expenses out of pocket, which can be difficult if you’re not working during school or your family only has a little money for these.
+Students who need more financial aid through loans or grants may have to pay these expenses out of pocket, which can be difficult if they are not working during the school year or if the student’s family only has a little money for these.

 No Emergency Funds

 Another financial issue affecting students is the lack of emergency funds.
-Students without emergency funds often resort to taking out credit cards, which can result in debt that will follow them for years after graduation.
+Students without emergency funds often take out credit cards.
+This can result in long-term debt that is around for years after graduation.

 Lack of money can easily lead to feelings of failure.

-While some of us have been lucky enough to experience financial stability throughout our lives, many others haven’t.
-This can lead to feelings of failure and inadequacy, which are only exacerbated by your trying to balance school with work (and maybe even a family).
+While some have been lucky enough to experience financial stability, others haven’t.
+There are feelings of failure and inadequacy, which can be exacerbated by trying to balance school, work and instances even a family.

 Financial concerns and poor academic performance are strongly linked.

-Financial stress can lead to higher anxiety and depression, which are known to lower academic performance.
+The stress caused by problems can contribute to anxiety and can cause depression, which can hinder academic performance.

 financial issues affecting students